Ojay97-hub/event-scheduler/README.md

 ------
 #####  #15: View a list of all events on the platform.

+- Displays a complete list of events for administrative oversight.
+Editing and deleting functions are easy to implement.

+- Enables platform admins to monitor the content and ensure compliance with guidelines.

 ![ADMIN EVENT VIEW](static/images/features/admin_view.png)

 #####  #16: Filter through all events on the platform.

+- Lets admins sort and filter events based on various criteria such as category, date, or price/free.

+- Simplifies moderation tasks, allowing admins to manage platform events efficiently and maintain quality, by pinpointing the appropriate events with ease.

 ![ADMIN FILTER](static/images/features/admin_filter.png)